 12:11 And thus shall ye eat it; with your loins girded, your shoes on your feet, and your staff in your hand; and ye shall eat it in haste: it is the Lord's passover.
-God was saying, "Get Ready to Come Out!
+The lamb should be eaten in haste with their loins girded, their shoes on their feet and staff in their hand, ready!
+God was saying, "Get Ready to Come Out!"
 He will give strength to march with their loins girded (with their belt around their waist) dressed for the journey.
-Because they were to eat of the lamb, which symbolized the Lamb of God, they were to Get Ready to Cut Away from their past!
+Because they were to eat of the lamb, which symbolized the Lamb of God, they were to "Get Ready to Cut Away from their past!"
 The lamb would give them strength.
-Get Ready; Fill up, eat all night long; Put some shoes on your feet; Put that staff in your hand, "I'm going to lead you out of the land of Egypt through the power of the lamb that is within you!"
+Get Ready!
+Fill up!
+Eat all night long!
+Put some shoes on your feet!
+Put that staff in your hand, "I'm going to lead you out of the land of Egypt through the power of the lamb that is within you!"
 How awesome is this?
 This is the Lord's Passover!
 Everything will be done quickly and with haste.
 But they're coming out!

-Exodus 12:12-14 Experiencing Passover
+IV.
+THE PASSOVER'S SIGNIFICANCE Exodus 12:12-14

 12:12 For I will pass through the land of Egypt this night, and will smite all the firstborn in the land of Egypt, both man and beast; and against all the gods of Egypt I will execute judgment: I am the Lord.
 They would be eating the meal at the time when the LORD 'passes through' Egypt.
-In the night time He is about to go through the whole land of Egypt as a destroyer, executing judgment upon the firstborn in the land of both human and beast; and against all the (false) gods of Egypt.
-He is the Lord meaning He is the only God to be revered!
+In the night time He will send the death angel through the whole land of Egypt as a Destroyer, executing judgment upon the firstborn in the land of both human and beast; and against all the (false) gods of Egypt.
+He is the Lord, meaning He is the only God to be revered!